GeraldRyan/Processes/stretch/README.md

 ## Assignment

-Implement code to safely withdraw money from a bank account.
+Implement code to safely withdrsaw money from a bank account.
 (A simulated bank account, that is.
 Don't get your hopes up.)

 1. **Short answer**: How can things go wrong if two processes attempt the above plan at the same time?
 Is there more than one way things can go wrong?

+   ## Nothing seems to be going wrong.

 2. Study and understand the skeleton code in the `src/` directory.

    **Short answer**: what do each of the arguments to `open()` mean?

+   ## file to open, flags and mode.
+Flags given are O_CREAT which means if file doesn't exist it will be created.
+O_RDWR means what permissions.

 3. Take the skeleton code in the `src/` directory and implement the pieces marked.
 Run it.

    **Short answer**: What happens?
-Do things go as planned and look sensible?
+Do thing go as planned and look sensible?
 What do you speculate is happening?

+   ## yes it is working.
+There is no problem with concurrency.

 4. Add calls to [`flock()`](https://linux.die.net/man/2/flock) to
    capture and release an exclusive lock on the file before reading and